 If you have made a mistake you can easily make corrections.
 This task is not so simple if you are hand drawing your family charts.

 You would expect to pay for genealogy software for your family history research.

 Legacy is currently the best program for genealogists to use on the market today.

-There is a standard edition which you can download and use for free.
+There is a standard edition that you can download and use for free.

-As this is a free version there will obviously be some features not available to you.
+As this is a free version there will be some features not available to you.

 It is worth noting this option to you though as by using this program you can create and print out your charts.

 Take advantage of free genealogy websites too!

 Some genealogy search websites offer their information for FREE.
 One such site is FreeBMD which you can use to find your ancestors’ births, deaths, and marriages.